-Looking to stay on the cutting edge of food, drink and shopping trends in Tokyo?
+Looking to stay on the cutting edge of food and drink trends in Tokyo?
 Sure, keeping track of all the new restaurants, bars, shops and stands opening across the city every month can feel exhausting and almost hopeless – but that's where we come in.
-Sparing you the trouble of wading through long lists of shiny promotional pics and hollow praise, we've again compiled a handy list of the top five spots to start business this month.
+Sparing you the trouble of wading through long lists of shiny promotional pics and hollow praise, we've compiled a handy list of the top five spots to start business this month.
 Check out our editorial team's picks below, and make sure to leave a comment if you think we missed something.

-Not a new opening per se, but artist and interior designer Shun Kawakami of Artless Inc takes his minimalist game into the brew business with this coffee and tea stand has essentially been completely reborn after moving from Harajuku to Nakameguro's Koukashita complex.
+Artist and interior designer Shun Kawakami of Artless Inc takes his minimalist game into the brew business with this coffee and tea stand in the backstreets of Harajuku.
 Decorated with tea utensils and tableware from the designer's own collection, the shop also serves as Kawakami's office (!) and a community space open to all comers.
 The single-origin beans come courtesy of coffee authority Kentaro Maruyama himself, the organic tea is supplied by small-scale farmers, while the edibles are the work of the owner's wife.
 Any more homely and you'd be sitting in the Kawakamis' living room.

 Operated by Ebisu's Singaporean favourite Sin Tong Kee, this flashy new joint may be found smack in the middle of Otemachi's office building wasteland, but should not be discounted if you're looking for quality grub from the Lion City.
 Borrowing the name of a super-popular, refurbished riverside development of old warehouses that consists almost exclusively of bars and restaurants, Clarke Quay serves up amply seasoned and aromatic grub that ranges from mud crab and chicken rice to shark fin soup.